dicelab-rhul/matbii/docs/getting_started/logging.md

 - `EVENT_DATA` a JSON representation of the data associated with the event (enclosed in `{` `}`).
 The event data will contain at the very least, a unique `id` for the event and a `timestamp` for when the event was instantiated.

-We provide a parser for these files will which reconstruct the origin event class, see [Post Analysis](post-analysis.md).

 ## Event types

-You can expect to see various kinds of events in a log file, the types are documented in the [API reference](/matbii/reference/).
+You can expect to see various kinds of events in a log file.

 ### Actions